kpsdev1/The-Recipe-Blog/TESTING.md

  - The User must be signed in or the Wines link in the Nav bar will not be visible, if the User is signed in they can select Wines in the Nav bar and this will take them to the Wines page where they can selct a wine to view.

 #### Add A Wine
-*As a User I can add a wine that i like so that other people can see it*
+*As a User I can add a wine that I like so that other people can see it*
  - When a user is signed in they are able to click on the Add A Wine button on the Wine page, which will bring them to the Add Wine page where they are able to upload a Wine.

  #### Edit / Delete A Wine